 IF you do not see Smart card readers when checking, THEN follow along with the steps below.

-To install a driver onto your computer for a CAC reader, you will need to first download the correct driver for the hardware you purchased, I have some drivers for: USB Readers, Keyboard, laptop, & desktop card readers
+To install a driver onto your computer for a CAC reader, you need to first download the correct driver for the hardware you purchased, I have drivers for the most common USB Readers, Keyboard, laptop, & desktop card readers

 PROCEED TO STEP 3 ONCE YOU'VE COMPLETED YOUR VERIFICATION OR INSTALLATION